JUMP TO:

 Now, just because the COROS units don’t have routable maps, doesn’t mean they aren’t useful.
 Far from it.
 I only use routable maps on a hiking device perhaps once per year (admittedly, when I do use it, it tends to be super important – like escaping an incoming storm in the high Alps).
 Still, I don’t see it as a mission-critical feature for my usage.
 Note that for cycling, I do see it as more critical, given the vast differences in road cycling versus hiking on trails (distances traveled, speeds, variability, etc.…).

 So, let’s look at today’s trail run as a simple example of how things work.
 First up is creating the route.
-You can do that in Strava, Koomoot, the COROS app itself, or any GPX file you want to import.
+You can do that in Strava, Komoot, the COROS app itself, or any GPX file you want to import.
 In my case, I created the route in Strava, and then it synced to the COROS app.
 You can see it, along with other routes, here in the app:

-From there you’ll need to manually select it, and sync it to the watch.
+From there, you’ll need to manually select it, and sync it to the watch.
 Again, I’m going to be nitpicky there: There’s just no reason for that.
 When I create a route on Strava/Komoot/etc, and it’s starred/favorited, it should instantly sync/push all the way to the watch.
 They’ve got 32GB of storage on there, enough for thousands of routes.
 Garmin, Polar, Wahoo, etc… all operate this way – instant sync.

 Once synced, you’ll have it on your watch to execute.
 To do so, first select the sport profile you want to use (such as running or cycling), then within that, select navigation and choose your route (in my case, Sunday Lighthouse):